swcarpentry/make-novice/_episodes/08-self-doc.md

 ~~~
 {: .language-make}

+Note that we would need to be careful not to use `##` for comments in our
+configuration files.
 We can then obtain help by running

 ~~~
 $ make -f MyOtherMakefile help